Vamshi-Munukuntla/YouTube_Data_Gathering_Project/README.md

 ## Methodology

+- Utilized the YouTube API, specifically the Channels, PlaylistItems, and Videos endpoints, to collect relevant data on channels, playlists, and videos.

-Utilized the Channels endpoint to extract channel statistics like total views, total subscribers, and total number of videos uploaded.
+- Utilized the Channels endpoint to extract channel statistics like total views, total subscribers, and total number of videos uploaded.

-Additionally, extracted the uploads playlist ID for each channel and then retrieved video meta data for every video from the playlist.
+- Additionally, extracted the uploads playlist ID for each channel and then retrieved video meta data for every video from the playlist.

 ![Slide11](https://github.com/Vamshi-Munukuntla/YouTube_Data_Gathering_Project/assets/100301262/a845f854-856b-4131-9ead-6b41e80e4077)